top of page

 Updating the Neighbourhood Plan

-A working group of parish councillors and residents is taking forward the review of the two neighbourhood plans.
+a working group of parish councillors and residents is taking forward the review of the two neighbourhood plans.
 Its aims are: to ensure the content is up to date, relevant and effective; to integrate the two plans into a single one covering the whole parish; to manage the development of the new plan through the formal process laid down by planning regulations.
-Minutes of the working group meetings can be found below.
+Minutes of the working group meetings can be found on the documents page - link above..